-The Business Council of New York State strongly opposes A.4738-A (Gottfried) / S.4840-A (Rivera) creating the New York Health Plan, a socialized health care payment system.
+The Business Council of New York State strongly opposes A.4738-A (Gottfried) / S.4840-A (Rivera) creating the New York Health Plan, a government run health insurance system.

 While the bill is purposefully light on specifics, it is clear that the proposed system would draw revenue from a tremendous new payroll tax (paid at least 80% by employers, 20% by employees, and 100% by self-employed as well as taxes based on other taxable income, such as capital gains, interest and dividends).
 There is no effective limit on these new taxes as it creates a parallel income tax structure with no set tax rates or tax ceilings.
 Estimated costs range from the rose-colored $91 billion per year touted by the bill’s sponsor to as much as $226 billion yearly from independent estimates.
 The ramifications of such monstrous tax increase on employers, employees and consumers (more than doubling existing state taxes) are almost beyond imagination.

 The bill also makes most group health insurance coverage illegal in New York State, prohibiting the issuance of insurance policies that "duplicate" coverage offered to individuals under the New York Health Plan.
 In this one provision, this bill eliminates an entire industry sector in New York, and the jobs and family income that goes with it, as well as eliminates coverage choice and options for the vast majority of New Yorkers.
 This legislation could lead, at a minimum, to the loss of 175,000 jobs as high-wage, high-value industries move to neighboring states.
 The downstream impact of these job losses, felt by vendors serving those employers as well as every business patronized by the employees would be extraordinary.